Exact logic

 200 annual renewals x 30 minutes saved per renewal (from 35 min manual to 5 min automated oversight) = 100 hours saved.
 At $36/hour admin cost, plus the value of 3 weeks of admin capacity redirected to higher-value work.

-I cannot discuss engagement letters without addressing scope creep, because the engagement letter is your primary defense against it.
-Every firm I’ve consulted with that struggles with scope creep has the same root cause: vague engagement letters that don’t define boundaries.
+Engagement letters cannot be discussed without addressing scope creep, because the engagement letter is your primary defense against it.
+Firms that struggle with scope creep almost always share the same root cause: vague engagement letters that don’t define boundaries.

 When your engagement letter says “tax preparation services,” you’ve defined nothing.
 Does that include a phone call in July when the client wants to discuss estimated payments?
 Does it include reviewing the letter from the IRS about a missing K-1?
 Does it include preparing an extension?
 Does it include the fifteen back-and-forth emails about whether they should sell their rental property?